ncborcherding/utility/README.md

 The filtered contig annotation T cell receptor (TCR) data for available sequencing runs were loaded into the R global environment.
 Individual contigs were combined using the combineTCR() function of scRepertoire (v1.3.2) R Package ([citation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7400693/)).
 Clonotypes were assigned to barcodes and were multiple duplicate chains for individual cells were filtered to select for the top expressing contig by read count.
 The clonotype data was then added to the Seurat Object with proportion across individual patients being used to calculate frequency.

+#### Session Info

+Session Info for the intial data processing and analysis can be found [here](https://github.com/ncborcherding/utility/blob/main/sessionInfo.txt).

 *****
 ### Getting Data